-While especially relevant to software-only TOEs, PP authors for all TOEs should consider whether to include requirements on the IT Environment.
-Such requirements are often mis-specified or not included at all, even when it is appropriate.
+Requirements on the IT environment are often mis-specified or not included at all, even when it is appropriate.
 The PPRB recommends that such requirements be specified when appropriate, and offers the following guidance to PP authors in determining when they should specify requirements on the IT environment, and how they should specify those requirements.